 Two things.
 First, others are not morally free to harm us; to say this is to say that others are not free to take our lives or injure our bodies as they please.
 Second, others are not morally free to interfere with our free choice; to say this is to say that others are not free to limit our free choice as they please.
 In both cases, the No Trespassing sign is meant to protect our most important goods (our lives, our bodies, our liberty) by morally limiting the freedom of others (Regan 39).

 This No Trespassing sign has been created as a right for all humans, because humans have equal experiences when it comes to experiencing suffering: the limitation of free choice and bodily integrity.
-If it is found that beings that experience suffering equally have equal right to this No Trespassing sign, then it should be a right that is truly expressed for all beings that have equal experience when it comes to suffering.
+If it is found that beings that experience suffering equally have an equal right to this No Trespassing sign, then it should be a right that is truly expressed for all beings that have an equal experience when it comes to suffering.